 The left side is blank save for the headphone port near the top and, although we can whinge again about the fact that connectivity isn’t up to date and that you get USB-C on the Surface Go, at least Microsoft – unlike Google – hasn’t ditched the 3.5mm minijack connector… yet.

-Plus, as you can see from the results of our poll below, USB-C wasn't top of everyone's wish list for the new Surface Pro (it's called Pro 5 because we didn't know Microsoft would skip over 5 to version 6).
+Plus, USB-C wasn't top of everyone's wish list for the new Surface Pro (it's called Pro 5 because we didn't know Microsoft would skip over 5 to version 6).
 More people wanted longer battery life.

 Cameras are unchanged, with a 5Mp front camera that supports Windows Hello for face recognition and auto-login, and an 8Mp rear camera that can shoot HDR photos.
 Both record 1080p video, but you’re mostly going to appreciate this on the front camera for video calls.
 Or if not you, recipients will.